Skip to Content

 My hometown is known for using top picks on Kwame Browns, not Strasburgs and Harpers.
 But the only talk of a bust between both of them since has been in reference to their Cooperstown sculptures.
 Strasburg was always an enigma who hated the spotlight as much as he commanded it.
 But Harper was so easy to root for.
 The Washington Post magazine gave readers a small poster of Harper early in his career, and my mother-in-law, knowing my feelings for the phenom, had it mounted on a piece of cardboard for me.
 I kept the poster on the dashboard of the minivan, and my young sons and I developed a ritual during our morning drives to school where I would kiss the Harper poster and pass it back to them in their car seats ostensibly for them to kiss him, too.
 Only they would fake a kiss and take turns punching poor cardboard Bryce instead while laughing like madboys, and I would feign shock and horror at every beating.
 I knew they were really pounding on me, not Bryce.
 The poster's long gone, but fine parental memories of those car rides with my boys and cardboard Bryce remain.

 Bryce was so great in D.C.
 He got his first MVP here in 2015 and won a Home Run Derby in front of the home crowd before the 2018 All-Star game.
-But while Harper has indeed lived up to Can't Miss Kid billing, the ring has eluded him.
+But while Harper has indeed lived up to Can't-Miss Kid billing, the ring has eluded him.
 The most momentous postseason at-bat of his I ever witnessed came in Game 5 of the 2017 NLDS against the Cubs, when Bryce came to the plate in the bottom of the ninth and the Nats down by a run.
 He struck out to end the game and the series.
-I felt bad for me but worse for Bryce.
+I felt bad for me, but worse for Bryce.
 He deserved better.

 He deserved better a year later, too, when his contract came up and the Lerners didn't want to pay market rate.
 So he left for Philadelphia.
 I saw it coming but was still crushed.
 When he came back to D.C. with his new team the first week of the next season, the mayor likened Harper to Benedict Arnold in a tweet.
 I was at that reunion game with my sons, and was appalled at how loud the fans booed when he came to the plate.
 My kids booed him, too, but I told myself they were really booing me.

 The Nats won the World Series that first year without Bryce.
 Strasburg got World Series MVP.
 Harper's also had a great run since leaving, with another MVP and a couple Series appearances.
 But, he's still got clean hands when it comes to rings.
-I don't want him to end up Dan Marino in spikes.
+I don't want him to end up as Dan Marino in spikes.
 If and when the championship comes, I'll cheer like mad.
 I hope my kids will cheer with me.
 I'll tell myself they're cheering me, too.
 C'mon, Phillies. - Dave McKenna

 The Top Of The Dodgers' Order